kowainik/summoner/README.md

 The directory contains the following examples:

 * [`cabal-minimal`](https://github.com/kowainik/summoner/tree/master/summoner-cli/examples/cabal-minimal):
-  minimal Haskell project with the Cabal-only support, default settings and all of the integrations disabled.
+  Minimal Haskell project with the Cabal-only support, default settings and all of the integrations disabled.
 * [`cabal-full`](https://github.com/kowainik/summoner/tree/master/summoner-cli/examples/cabal-full):
    Cabal-only project with all integrations enabled.